Thomaswang0822/Streamline_Sample/README.md

 .\run_OneScene.bat Cyberpunk2077_fgTest ".\media\TEST_SCENE\NPP_JI" "..\media\TEST_SCENE\outputs"
 ```

 In this way, users can use a master script (we didn't provide it) to call the automated script on different test scenes.
-Our script does NOT support other cmdline options other than `Identifier`, `HackPaths`, and `StoreOutput`, because they should be either fixed at production stage (e.g. `StoreOutput`) or auto-computed (e.g. `BatchIndex`).
+Our script does NOT support other cmdline options other than `Identifier`, `HackPaths`, and `StoreOutput`, because they should be either fixed at production stage (e.g. `StoreOutput`) or internal and auto-computed (e.g. `BatchIndex`).

 Low-level edge-case details like incomplete batch (batch 5 should capture frame 75 to 79 in the example) and head/tail frame correctness (yes, we will read some "safety frames" in addition to ensure they are computed with their neighbor frames) are handled and users don't need to worry about them.